 Updating appliances or fixing potential issues can save both the seller and the buyer time during the closing process and serves to eliminate any negotiations about the state of the seller’s home.

 Even if the seller has already had one done?

-You don't know the seller and you don't know anything about their inspector.
+You don't know the seller, and you don't know anything about their inspector.

-It's not unusual for the home inspection to be done twice.
-Once by the seller and a second time by the buyer.
+It's not unusual for the home inspection to be done twice, once by the seller and a second time by the buyer.

-As a matter of fact, it may be inspected numerous times by different buyers or the same buyer.
+It may be inspected numerous times by different buyers or the same buyer.

-It's even possible for the seller to have a few inspections done; especially if they do an initial one and then have renovations done pre-sale.
+It's even possible for the seller to have a few inspections done, especially if they do an initial one and then have renovations done pre-sale.

 That said, you should be making sure that the specialists have sufficient experience in their area of work.
 Do some digging and see how many years they’ve been in service.
 This is an important and necessary step.

 You want the best, of course, but where to start?

 We made it easy for you by giving you the best home inspection companies in New York City.